Skip to content

 Why It’s Great:

-🪚 Step-By-Step: How These Tools Power Your Guitar Build
+🪚 Step-by-Step: How You’ll Use These Tools

 1️⃣ Unbox & Inspect Your Kit

-• Use your digital caliper 📐 to check neck pocket fit and hardware spacing.
+• Use your digital caliper to check

-• Make sure the neck seats properly and the bridge holes line up cleanly.
+and the bridge holes line up cleanly.

 2️⃣ Dial In Your Neck Fit